When Should I Do PreHab to Prepare for Surgery?

 If you have any questions about timing or starting PreHab, please send us an email.

 Although not everyone will have weight to lose, majority of us could benefit from shedding some extra pounds before procedure day.
-After all, it is your joints (specifically knees) that are most affected by extra weight.
+After all, extra weight affects many parts of your body.
+For instance, your joints (specifically knees) are affected by extra weight.
 As reported, “Every pound of excess weight exerts about 4 pounds of extra pressure on the knees.”
 This means that someone who is 15 pounds over weight has 60 pounds of extra pressure on their knees.
 Having enough time to introduce proper nutrition and safe, low-impact exercises will have an enormous benefit on your recovery.

 2. Do the Exercises and Movements that Matter

 Exercises are probably the number one thing that people think of when they think “PreHab”.
-Rightfully so, because introducing pre knee exercises or pre hip replacement exercises that will strengthen the muscles to support your new joint, improve circulation, enhance your balance and more, is vital.
-Reducing physical recovery time and how well your body heals is directly related to how much work you put in beforehand.
-The more time you have to run through a 15-minute daily target list of exercises, the further ahead you’ll be in recovery.
-Here’s a list of 10 PreHab exercises you need to prepare for surgery.
+Rightfully so, because if you're having a joint or musculoskeletal surgery, gaining strength, flexibility, mobility, and range of motion in the supporting muscles around your surgical area is critical PreHab exercises will strengthen the muscles to support your new joint, improve circulation, enhance your balance and more.
+Reducing physical recovery time and boosting healing is directly related to how much work you put in beforehand.

 3. Get Your Body Acquainted with Superfoods that Heal